 Greenhouse Canteen + Bar is a vegan restaurant near Southbank, Brisbane.
 You will be welcomed by the beautiful wooden tables and lush green plants when you enter.

-The menu features familiar dishes, like burgers and tacos that are made with interesting vegan ingredients.
-The flavors are complex and rich.
-For example, the mushroom cheeseburger creatively uses tempura mushroom as the burger buns, or the crab cake that’s made with banana blossom.
-The portions are also big and won’t leave you hungry afterwards.
+The menu features familiar dishes with a twist, for example, the mushroom cheeseburger creatively uses tempura mushroom as the burger buns, or raw pesto pasta made with zucchini noodles.
+The dishes are flavourful, but some may find them a bit too oily.
 Click here to see the menu.

-Boasting a big menu of vegan comfort food, from huge epic burgers to fluffy pancakes with ice cream, you may have a hard time choosing just one dish.
+Boasting a big menu of vegan comfort food, from huge epic burgers to fluffy pancakes with ice cream, you may have a hard time choosing!
 Be sure to get one of their milkshakes or frappe to go with the meal.
 Their fridge next to the cafe also has a wide range of cakes and sweets.

 Stop by their shop section to stock up on vegan goodies.
 Other than groceries, they also carry makeup, house supplies, and even shoes, recipe books and more.

-Veganyumm is an all-vegan bakery in Brisbane with amazing baked goods.
-You will find brownies, cakes, cookies, cupcakes and more.
-You can spend an afternoon here eating cakes and having a cup of coffee.
-If you are not a fan of sweet treats, they also have good savory options like sausage rolls and meat pies.
+Veganyumm is an all-vegan bakery in Everton Park with amazing baked goods.
+You will find a wide selection of brownies, cakes, cookies, cupcakes and more.
+They also sell coffee and shakes.
+If you are not a fan of sweet treats, they also have delicious savoury options like sausage rolls and meat pies.

 Located at the end of West End, You Came Again is an all vegan tapas bar serving sharable small dishes and snacks, as well as a selection of alcoholic and non-alcoholic drinks.